evolvedbinary/elemental/exist-versioning-release.md

 ## Release Process

 This section details concrete steps for creating and publishing product releases.
-Each section here assumes you are starting with a clean Git checkout of the `develop` branch from [https://github.com/eXist-db/exist.git](https://github.com/eXist-db/exist.git).
+Each section here assumes you are starting with a clean Git checkout of the `main` branch from [https://github.com/evolvedbinary/elemental.git](https://github.com/evolvedbinary/elemental.git).

 ### Initiating Semantic Versioning